Skip to main content

 “He is right, Aniruddha.
 You can’t stop people from talking.
 You can’t confront or stop them.
 You tell them something here, they will gossip outside the house.”
 Trilochan spoke calmly again, “That is how society works.”

 “Oh, that's what I am then?”
-Aniruddha rebuked “An investment gone wrong?”
+Aniruddha rebuked, “An investment gone wrong?”

-“What will she tell dada?
+“What will she tell Dada?
 She is the daughter-in-law here.
 She will definitely agree to whatever you say because she has no other choice.”
 Somnath stepped in.

-“Really Som?”
+“Really, Som?”
 Aniruddha shook his head “She is voiceless?
 I wonder why.
 Who made her like that?”
 His taunt made Binoy look wide-eyed at his sons.
 Somnath inhaled.

 “ I am sorry Dada, if you feel everyone in the world will send their wives to work and be willing to give up their own priorities for it, you are wrong.
-Women are needed to make a house home.
+Women are needed to make a house a home.
 She is doing just that.
 I don’t need a lecture from a man who treats his wife more like a student on how to treat mine.”

 “Have you gone mad?’
-Binoy rebuked “Why would you talk to your sibling like that?
+Binoy rebuked, “Why would you talk to your sibling like that?
 You make us sound like your enemies.
 There is a limit to everything, Aniruddha.”

-“Yes there is Baba and this has gone beyond it.”
+“Yes, there is Baba, and this has gone beyond it.”

 “Everyone is angry.”
 Trilochan raised his hands up to defuse the matter “I suggest we talk of it calmly tomorrow.”

 Binoy shook his head.
-“No Dada, there is a fine line between dreams, passion for goals, craziness and obsession.
+“No, Dada, there is a fine line between dreams, passion for goals, craziness and obsession.
 He is so absorbed in his dreams that he refuses to see the world for what it is.
 We have to live in that world.
 I will not tolerate this in my house.”

 “Then I shall not trouble you any longer.”
 Aniruddha's words made everyone look at him wide-eyed.
 Even Binoy was taken aback for a brief moment.